TomerKigel/AgentTown/README.md

 The project was developed in Visual Studio 2019 and uses toolset v142 but should work fine with any newer toolset.
 If you are trying to build on a newer version of Visual Studio (2022 or higher) you should change the toolset from v142 to the new toolset(v143 or higher).

+In the
+'''
+Project settings -> C/C++ -> General -> Additional Include Directories
+'''
-In the {Project settings -> C/C++ -> General -> Additional Include Directories} you should add the include paths that look like:
+you should add the include paths that look like:
+'''
 C:\Program Files\boost\boost_1_81_0\;
 I:\SFML-2.5.1\Include
+'''

+In the
+'''
+Project settings -> Linker -> General -> Additional Library Directories
+'''
-In the {Project settings -> Linker -> General -> Additional Library Directories} you should add the lib paths that look like:
+you should add the lib paths that look like:
+'''
 C:\Program Files\boost\boost_1_81_0\stage\lib;
 I:\SFML-2.5.1\lib
+'''

 For more information about the installation and setup, you can check SFML and BOOST official websites.